Making Weather Maps Using the GeoNames Weather Web Service

 9. Create DEM Points From Temperature Z-Values, then Generate and Smooth Contours

 These filtered DEM points then enter the ContourGenerator transformer.
 This transformer builds lines of equal temperature, called isotherms, from the input DEM points.
-The output contour lines are, however, jagged and require smoothing; this is accomplished by the Generalizer transformer.
+The output contour lines, however, are jagged and require smoothing; this is accomplished by the Generalizer transformer.
 This transformer provides many smoothing algorithm options.
 For this translation, we will use the McMaster(Smooth) algorithm.

 GeneralizerParams.jpg